If you are looking for a family doctor, please contact the Saskatchewan Health Authority.

 The University of Saskatchewan Family Medicine Rural Division was established in 1997 to train Family Medicine Residents interested in gaining the knowledge and experience necessary to practice medicine in rural and remote settings.
 Our goal is to provide practical hands-on training in locations throughout the province to produce competent and confident rural family physicians.
 We pride ourselves on being a resident responsive program supported by passionate community preceptors.

-Victoria Hospital, with its friendly atmosphere supportive of learners, houses the core rotations.
+The Prince Albert Family Medicine Program is based out of the Victoria Hospital - with its friendly atmosphere supportive of learners.
 It is the major referral center for all of northern Saskatchewan creating a very busy emergency department and obstetrical unit with lots of learning opportunities.
 Victoria Hospital has 36,000 emergency visits per year and approximately 1,600 deliveries.
 There is a fascinating array of pathologies seen and ample opportunity to do procedures.
 The smaller program provides a very collegial atmosphere and the flexibility to tailor your training to meet your individual needs, along with enthusiastic and dedicated preceptors to help facilitate this.

 Family medicine experiences take place in clinics throughout Prince Albert, with considerable time spent in various rural training sites including remote northern and first nation’s communities.